aiplanethub/introduction-to-powerbi/model-data/1956-Model Data in Power BI.md

-Creating a great data model is one of the most important tasks that a data analyst can perform in Microsoft Power BI.
-By doing this job well, you help make it easier for people to understand your data, which will make building valuable Power BI reports easier for them and for you.
+Creating a great data model is one of the most important tasks a data analyst can perform in Microsoft Power BI.
+By doing this job well, you help make it easier for people to understand your data, which will make building valuable Power BI reports easier for them and you.

-**Data modeling** is one of the foundations of your Power BI reports, so it’s important to set it up correctly.
-It’s crucial to create a well-developed data model to help you fully communicate your organization’s information.
+**Data modeling** is one of the foundations of your Power BI reports, so it's important to set it up correctly.
+Creating a well-developed data model to help you fully communicate your organization's information is crucial.

 **Data modeling helps you optimize your tables and columns.
 Doing it right will save you so much time.**